 - is based on the Employee Details setting “SSC Benefit Status” for which the options are Single and Married.

-- is given when sick leave booked for a day is equal to or more than the daily number of hours as per job schedule (Ex.
-Daily number of hours according to job schedule is 8 hours, but booked 10 hours of sick leave)
+- it is given when sick leave booked for a day is equal to or more than the daily number of hours as per job schedule (Ex.
+Daily number of hours according to job schedule is 8 hours, but booked 10 hours of sick leave).

-- Is not given when sick leave booked for a day is less than the daily number of hours as per job schedule (Ex.
+- It is not given when sick leave booked for a day is less than the daily number of hours as per job schedule (Ex.
 Daily number of hours according to job schedule is 8 hours, but booked 4 hours of sick leave)

 - “Days” are based on the job schedule of the employee.
 Therefore if the employee is set to work on Mon, Wed and Fri and the employee booked sick leave on Mon, Tue, Wed and Thurs, the employee will not be eligible for Sickness Benefit.

-- is a Taxable deduction, therefore it is deducted from the Net after tax is calculated.
+- It is a Taxable deduction, therefore it is deducted from the Net after tax is calculated.

 After booking at least 4 consecutive days of sick leave, the sickness benefit deduction is added to the employee's payslip.
 The below tables demonstrate how the system calculates the Sickness Benefit Deduction based on the Job Schedule Hours and Working Days:

 In the above example, the leave was taken over 5 consecutive days.
 Therefore the Sickness Benefit Deduction applies from Day 4, Thursday.

 In the above example, the leave was taken over 4 consecutive work days.
 Wednesday in this example is a Non-Working Day according to their Job Schedules.
 Therefore the Sickness Benefit Deduction applies from Day 4, Friday.

 The sickness benefit deduction is automatically added to the payroll.
 If you click on the tool tip button, you will see a breakdown of the workings.